Homemade Cake Release

 What is Homemade Cake Release?

-Homemade cake release (also known as pan release or cake goop) is mixture made with equal parts flour, vegetable and shortening.
+Homemade cake release (also known as pan release or cake goop) is a mixture made with equal parts flour, vegetable oil, and shortening.

 It’s been around for decades and used to be a staple recipe shared in home ec classes!

 These three ingredients are mixed together until smooth.
-This can be done with a hand mixer and whisk attachment, electric hand mixer or by hand with a whisk.
+This can be done with a hand mixer and whisk attachment, an electric hand mixer, or by hand with a whisk.

-This usually take me 2-3 minutes.
+This usually takes me 2-3 minutes.
 The mixture will look clumpy at first, but trust the process!
 It will lighten in color and get smoother the more you stir.

 Then voilá!
 You have a perfect mixture that greases and flours any pan simultaneously.